WHAT’S THE DIFFERENCE BETWEEN CASH VALUE AND FACE VALUE?

 Reasons to No Longer Need Your Coverage:

-There are many reasons for getting a life settlement.
+There are many reasons to Sell Your Life Insurance Policy.
 Below are several common reasons to no longer need coverage.

 • Often one finds themselves over covered, or they don’t need their coverage anymore because their children are grown and financially independent.
 The original purpose of having coverage is no longer needed.